Łukasz Skorupski: Roma and loan to Empoli

 On 14 July 2013, Skorupski joined the Serie A club A.S.
 Roma, signing a four-year contract.
 Skorupski made his debut for Roma in the 1–0 Coppa Italia victory over Sampdoria on 9 January 2014.
 Skorupski's league debut came against Juventus, a 0–1 loss in the penultimate game of the season, he also played against Genoa the following, a defeat by the same scoreline.

 On 30 September 2014, Skorupski made his European debut in the 1–1 Champions League draw against Manchester City.

+On 30 August 2015, Skorupski was loaned out for two seasons to Empoli.
+He made 66 league appearances for Empoli.

+On 20 July 2016, Skorupski signed a new five-year contract.

+In the summer of 2017, Skorupski returned to Roma.

 Bologna

 On 22 June 2018, Roma confirmed they had sold Skorupski to Bologna for a reported fee of around €9 million.